-Staying home alone or with your family is always going to be the safest option when it comes to COVID-19, but it may not be the healthiest for your mental well-being.
-Humans are social creatures, after all, and most of us won’t be able to stay completely holed up until a vaccine is approved (likely at least six months from now).
+Staying home alone or with your family will always be the safest option for COVID-19, but it may not be the healthiest for your mental well-being.
+Humans are social creatures, and most of us won’t be able to stay completely holed up until a vaccine is approved (likely at least six months from now).
 So how do you host a gathering safely?

 Second, host your event outside, if at all possible.
 If not, gather in a well-ventilated area.

 Third, when guests arrive, minimize close contact.
-Instead of shaking hands, elbow bumping or hugging, wave, and verbally greet each other.
+Open and honest communication is vital.
+Instead of shaking hands, elbow bumping or hugging, wave and verbally greet each other.
 It’s a good idea to set ground rules before the event—with your family and your host—to ensure you’re on the same page.
-Open and honest communication is key.

 And last but not least, wash your hands often!